Pauan/fable-getting-started/README.md

 If you want to add more unit tests, you will need to edit the `test/Test.fsproj` file.
-It follows the same rules as `Main.fsproj` (see "Making changes to your project")
+It follows the same rules as `Main.fsproj` (see "How to make changes to your project")

 How to download JavaScript libraries
 ====================================